MOST BEAUTIFUL VILLAGES AND TOWNS IN SWITZERLAND

 Where to Stay

 It does not surprise that accommodation in Zermatt is very expensive.
 I had a great stay at Sunstar Style Hotel Zermatt with a view of the Matterhorn.
-Click here to find out more about this hotel.

 You’ll find Brienz amongst the mountains at the eastern end of the most beautiful lake in Switzerland, Lake Brienz.
 It is most famous for its wood carving and violin making and continues in these traditions today.
 Many of the houses here are decorated with carvings making the village its own best advertisement.
 For the ultimate in romance head to Brungasse, once given the title of most beautiful street in Europe.